nedbat/coveragepy/doc/howitworks.rst

 understand what's happening behind the scenes.
 Coverage.py works in three
 phases:

-* **Execution**: your code is run, and monitored to see what lines were executed.
+* **Execution**: Coverage.py runs your code, and monitors it to see what lines were executed.

-* **Analysis**: your code is examined to determine what lines could have run.
+* **Analysis**: Coverage.py examines your code to determine what lines could have run.

-* **Reporting**: the results of execution and analysis are combined to produce a coverage number and an indication of missing execution.
+* **Reporting**: Coverage.py combines the results of execution and analysis to produce a coverage number and an indication of missing execution.

 The execution phase is handled by the ``coverage run`` command.
 The analysis and reporting phases are handled by the reporting commands like ``coverage